Anonymeoww/AmstelHaege/README.md

 choose an algorithm to initialize the neighbourhood (random, greedy or greedy quadrants).
 The program will use your input to generate the neighbourhood, then visualizes the result and shows its worth.

-You will then be asked whether you want to optimize this solution, and how many runs of how many iterations you want it to do.
+You will then be asked whether you want to optimize this solution.
+If so, you will be able to specify the amount of runs and iterations.
 The algorithms will then work their magic and get back to you with a visualization of the optimized neighbourhood and its worth.
 It will also provide you with graphs and statistics on how the algorithms performed over the iterations.
 This enables you to easily compare results between the hillclimber and simulated annealing.

+Please note that running the code will generate a CSV file called *"results.csv"*.
+This file contains the lowest, highest and average  values of the neighbourhood after every run, and can be used for further analysis of the results.

 ## How it works